rustic-ml/RusTaLib/examples/README.md

 - `options/volatility_strategies.rs` - Demonstrates volatility-based options strategies
 - `options/delta_neutral.rs` - Shows delta-neutral options strategies implementation

+## Multi-Asset Analysis Examples

+Examples for processing and analyzing multiple assets:

+- `working_with_multi_stock_data.rs` - Demonstrates how to load, process, and compare technical indicators across multiple stocks.
+Shows how to handle data from different CSV sources, standardize column formats, calculate key technical indicators, and perform cross-stock comparison analysis.

 ## Running the Examples

 To run any example, use the following command from the project root: